-5.22 Liquidity Risk
+5.23 Liquidity Risk

 The Fund's investments may be subject to liquidity constraints which means that securities may trade infrequently and in small volumes.
 Normally liquid securities may also be subject to periods of significantly lower liquidity in difficult market conditions.
 As a result, changes in the value of investments may be more unpredictable and in certain cases, it may be difficult to deal a security at the last market price quoted or at a value considered to be fair.
-Where a fund owns non-traditional or alternative asset classes, it is possible that the liquidity in these assets is more variable than for traditional stocks or bonds.
+Where a fund owns non-traditional or alternative asset classes, non-investment grade instruments or securitised products, it is possible that the liquidity in these assets is more variable than for traditional stocks or bonds.

-5.23 ESG Risk
+5.24 Equity Market Risk